Experimental Validation of Provably Covert Communication Using Software-Defined Radio: Experiment Implementation

 Fig.~\ref{fig:spectral_LO_offset} plots the spectrum obtained by integrating over many successive pulses; the Gaussian main lobe is shifted by roughly $+300$ Hz from the nominal 915 MHz.
 This offset exceeds the datasheet specification for a GPS-disciplined 10 MHz reference, which claims a frequency accuracy of $\pm25$ parts per billion (ppb), or $\pm23$ Hz at 915 MHz \cite{ettus_x310_spec}.

-Figure~\ref{fig:gaussian_single_pulse_iq} overlays the pilot–data pulse pair at the transmitter with the corresponding waveform captured by the spectrum analyzer; the traces align closely, confirming that the temporal shape is maintained.
-Figure \ref{fig:gaussian_single_pulse_spectrum} presents the received spectrum over a wide frequency span and includes an inset which zooms to the carrier band observable at the transmitter.
+Fig.~\ref{fig:gaussian_single_pulse}\subref{fig:gaussian_single_pulse_iq} overlays the pilot-data pulse pair at the transmitter with the corresponding waveform captured by the spectrum analyzer; the traces align closely, confirming that the temporal shape is maintained.
+Fig.~\ref{fig:gaussian_single_pulse}\subref{fig:gaussian_single_pulse_spectrum} presents the received spectrum over a wide frequency span and includes an inset that zooms to the carrier band observable at the transmitter.
 The transmit and receive spectra are overlaid in the inset and coincide nearly identically, confirming that the Gaussian envelope and its 99.9\% energy bandwidth are maintained.
-The full-span view further shows that essentially all energy is confined to this zoomed region; only a few narrow spikes appear in the immediate vicinity of the band edges, and with a single capture it is unclear whether these are random artifacts or a repeatable spectral feature
+The full-span view further shows that essentially all energy is confined to this zoomed region; only a few narrow spikes appear in the immediate vicinity of the band edges, and with a single capture, it is unclear whether these are random artifacts or a repeatable spectral feature.

-Farther out in frequency, Figure \ref{fig:harmonics_tx_0dB} shows two pronounced spurs at the third and fifth harmonics of the carrier.
+Farther out in frequency, Fig.~\ref{fig:harmonics_gain_compare}\subref{fig:harmonics_tx_0dB} shows two pronounced spurs at the third and fifth harmonics of the carrier.
 Odd harmonics typically arise when a nominally sinusoidal signal develops a more square-like waveform, which in a transmitter can happen either through power-amplifier compression or through non-sinusoidal drive in the local oscillator (LO) chain.
-Neither explanation fits neatly here: the measurement is made at 0 dB hardware gain, well below the power-amplifier’s compression point, and the UBX-160 LO path is followed by a 2.2 GHz low-pass section that should strongly attenuate components at 2.75 GHz and 4.58 GHz.
-The precise mechanism that leaves these third- and fifth-harmonic spurs above the noise floor is therefore still under investigation.
+Neither explanation fits neatly here: the measurement is made at 0 dB hardware gain, well below the power amplifier’s compression point, and the UBX-160 LO path is followed by a 2.2 GHz low-pass section that should strongly attenuate components at 2.75 GHz and 4.58 GHz.
+The precise mechanism that leaves these third- and fifth-harmonic spurs above the noise floor, therefore, should be investigated.

 To verify that Alice's silent mode is truly quiet, we transmit an all-zero waveform.
-Even with an all-zero signal, the spectrum shows a small spur at the carrier and faint harmonics (Fig.~\ref{fig:harmonics_silent_0dB}), behavior attributable to LO leakage.
+Even with an all-zero signal, the spectrum in Fig.~\ref{fig:harmonics_gain_compare}\subref{fig:harmonics_silent_0dB} shows a small spur at the carrier and faint harmonics, behavior attributable to LO leakage.